Arjun Singh came to UCOL wanting to expand his culinary skills. Now he’s working at one of New Zealand’s most renowned hotels.

 “I was keen to learn new cuisines.
 I had learnt how to make Italian pizzas and Indian curries, but I needed to learn more.
 So I came to UCOL to learn international cuisines.”

-, which would give him the skills to prepare and cook a range of cold larder dishes, hot kitchen dishes, and a variety of patisserie and deserts.
+Arjun enrolled at UCOL looking to gain the skills to prepare and cook a range of cold larder dishes, hot kitchen dishes, and a variety of patisseries and desserts.

 “I chose to study at UCOL because it has a very good reputation.
 I had friends who were studying there and they told me that the teachers were very involved in their students’ learning.”